Tag: mercy

 Isaiah’s words were directed towards people who were confident that the military might and influence of Egypt would protect them from other enemies.
 Something along the lines of, “the of my enemy is my friend.”
 Except that alliances switched all the time.
 Relying on Egypt—especially Egypt—was not a good long-term plan.

-The church, too, often practices the same thing with its Egypt…the government.
+The , too, often practices the same thing with its Egypt…the government.
 This is not a new thing.
 It is not a Democrat or Republican thing.
 It isn’t a Tory or a Labour thing (political parties in the UK).
 Whether we gather from history the intertwinings of the church with the later years Roman Empire, to the Roman Catholics ties to many Western European countries, to the Orthodox ties with Eastern European countries.Many critics and critiques of the church claim that the church lost its way when Emperor Constantine.
-True, the church was blinded by the to be and impose with power.
+True, the church was blinded by the freedom to be and impose with power.
 However, that wasn’t the real issue.
 The real issue was the people of the church.

-Slowly, ever so slowly, became catechism.
+Slowly, ever so slowly, discipleship became catechism.
 Passing the catechism test (which could be very stressful) was all that was needed to be a “member”.
 Catechism faded away too, to a point where many people don’t even know some of the core tenants of the they espouse.
 Then people were baptized into a faith their parents didn’t practice (i.e., the Church of England) or thought they were Christian because of the place they were born (the US).

 There were a lot of steps in between.
-There were even successful attempts to fix the situation (John Wesley’s bands, , and societies; the Sunday School movement).
+There were even successful attempts to fix the situation (John Wesley’s , classes, and societies; the Sunday School movement).
 However, they lost steam as the world changed.
 They also lost steam as the church chose to both withdraw from the world and to attack the world.

-One cannot be the light to a people one does not know; one cannot be the light to people one acts towards as if hatred were the motivation, rather than .
+One cannot be the light to a people one does not know; one cannot be the light to people one acts towards as if hatred were the motivation, rather than love.

 —James 3:17–28 (CEB)